ajay1271/Movies/README.md

 # Movies-Android

 Movies is a movie listing app built using Tmdb API.
-Developed with..

-1. Single Activity Architecture
-2. MVVM
-3. Retrofit2
-4. Data Binding
-5. ViewModels
-6. LiveData
-7. Coroutines
-8. Jetpack Navigation

 # Preview 👀